Photographing historic buildings - notes for surveyors

 Photographs for publication

-For publication purposes you should take a picture of the building that shows it at its best.
+For publication purposes you should take a photograph of the building that captures its best architectural features.

 The building in its setting

-The photographic record should include a minimum of three images of the building in its setting.
+The photographic record should include images of the building in its setting.
 The setting of a listed building can be defined as the immediate and extended environment that is part of, or contributes to, its significance and distinctive character.

 It is up to the Contractor to identify those images which best describe the setting of a building or structure.
 These should always include the building in its immediate environment – for example: